lucascaniggia/Flask-Web-App/README.md

 # Flask Web App

 This is a note's app made with Python, Flask and SQLAlchemy.
 This example is based and extracted from [Tech With Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg)'s YouTube channel.
-For great programming and tech tutorials, support and subscribe!

 ## Features